US STOCKS-S&P 500, Nasdaq hit record highs after strong June jobs report | Business

 - United States

-The S&P 500 and the Nasdaq hit record highs on Friday, as a bigger-than-expected rise in monthly payrolls offered tentative signs that a worker shortage could be starting to ease, putting the job market recovery back on track.
-The Labor Department's closely watched employment report showed nonfarm payrolls increased by 850,000 jobs last month, as companies raised wages and offered incentives to draw millions of reluctant unemployed Americans back into the labor force.
+The S&P 500 and the Nasdaq hit record highs on Friday as strong monthly payrolls data bolstered confidence in a labor market recovery, but stopped short of sparking fears about sooner-than-expected tapering by the Federal Reserve.
+The Labor Department's closely watched employment report showed nonfarm payrolls increased more than expected in June as companies raise wages and offered incentives to entice millions of unemployed Americans.

-The unemployment rate rose to 5.9% from 5.8% in May, while average hourly earnings rose 0.3% last month, lower than forecast.
-"While wage pressures are clearly building, today's report will offer an element of comfort.
-The U.S. labor market is heating up, but it is not yet hot enough to force the Fed into adopting a more hawkish tone," said Hugh Gimber, global market strategist at J.P.
-Morgan Asset Management.
+The unemployment rate rose to 5.9% last month from 5.8% in May.
+"For capital markets, equities and bonds, this was a goldilocks report.
+It was strong enough but not too strong which is exactly what they wanted to see," said Darrell Cronk, chief investment officer at Wells Fargo Wealth & Investment Management in New York.

-Markets have been spearheaded by inflation and economic data in the past few sessions, with investors fearing a potentially stronger-than expected economic recovery and runaway inflation could force the Federal Reserve to pare back its support.
+Markets have been spearheaded by inflation and economic data in the past few sessions, with investors oscillating between "value" and "growth" stocks on fears that a potentially stronger-than expected economic recovery and runaway inflation could force the Federal Reserve to pare back its support.
 After a strong start to the year, the S&P 500 and the Nasdaq began the second half at record levels, with technology , communication services and consumer discretionary sectors among the top boosts on Friday.

+"We suggest bar-belling growth and value by having exposure to information technology to consumer discretionary and also maintaining investment in financial as well as industrial stocks," said John Stoltzfus, chief investment strategist at Oppenheimer Asset Management in New York.
+Focus now also shifts towards the second-quarter earnings season and progress on President Joe Biden's infrastructure bill that could help the equity market keep the momentum.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)